judgyknowitall/DataBaseProject/README.md

 # Execute:
 To run this database locally:
+1. Install the latest version of Node
-- Install the latest version of Node and MySQL
+2. Install the latest version of MySQL and configure the server authentication to use "Legacy mode" instead of "strong password"
-- Install the SQL Workbench
-- Run SQL Workbench and sign into a server, root is fine
+3. Run SQL Workbench and sign into a server, root is fine
-- In the server if a Query window is not already open in the main window, click on "Query" and "New Tab To Current Server"
+4. In the server if a Query window is not already open in the main window, click on "Query" and "New Tab To Current Server"
-- Drag or load the startDatabase SQL text file into the query window
+5. Drag or load the startDatabase SQL text file into the query window
-- Click on "Query" and "Execute (All Or Selection)"
+6. Click on "Query" and "Execute (All Or Selection)"
-- Similarly drag the mytutor_db_script file and run that (Makes the tables for database), then the mytutordata file (Populates the tables with fake data)
+7. Similarly drag the mytutor_db_script file and, after selecting the newly created scheme, "mytutor", run that (Makes the tables for database), then the mytutordata file (Populates the tables with fake data)
-- Run Command Prompt on Windows/Bash on Unix systems and use the command "npm install -g xmysql"
+8. Run Command Prompt on Windows/Bash on Unix systems and use the command "npm install -g xmysql"
-- After done installing use the command "xmysql -h localhost -u mysqlUsername -p mysqlPassword -d databaseName" replacing the username with your server (i.e. root), password with your password for the server, and the databaseName with "mytutor".
+9. After done installing use the command "xmysql -h localhost -u [mysqlUsername] -p [mysqlPassword] -d mytutor" replacing [mysqlusername] with your server (i.e. root), and [mysqlpassword] with your password for the server.
-- Now use any tool (Reccomend Postman) to send REST API requests to http://localhost:3000/api/ at the appropriate endpoints
+11. Now use any tool (Reccomend Postman) to send REST API requests to http://localhost:3000/api/ at the appropriate endpoints (Valid requests described in report.pdf)
+12. Press [CNTRL+C] to close server

 Transforming RM diagram: SQL
 using: python3 pyTest.py